-In order to transfer a communications object instance or 60 object update instance from a provider program 12 to a consumer program 22, the object must be output from the provider database 11 into a format suitable for transport via a communications network 3.
-Any type of machine readable and writable format could be used, for example a com-65 pressed binary file such as that used by most relational or object-oriented database management programs.
+The event 116 class is an abstract class defining the attributes for scheduled events 117 and logged events 118.
+50 The scheduled event 117 class is used to create a queue of events for the provider program 12 or consumer program 22 to execute at some time in the future.
+An example is the polling operation necessary to update communications objects via the pull technique.
+The logged event 118 class is 55 the counterpart used to create a log of past events.
+System events may need to be tracked for purposes of accumulated statistics, tracking user or communications object activity, documenting errors, providing payment transaction receipts, etc. Scheduled event and logged event logging, and event scheduling below.
+Object Markup Language a communications network 3.
+Any type of machine readable and writable format could be used, for example a compressed binary file such as that used by most relational or object-oriented database management programs.
 However, for maximum compatibility with communications networks 3 and other data processing systems, object instances can be written or read in an ASCII markup language, which is a superset of HTML.
 As with HTML, or other standard markup languages such as SGML, each item of structured data such as an object class or container class is expressed within a set of delimiters or "tags" defined in the markup language.
-Certain classes in the database structure exist specifically to provide the necessary container tags for other which pages are transferred to a recipient.
-Alternately, by 10 classes.
+Certain classes in the database structure exist specifically to provide the necessary container tags for other classes.
 For example, in FIG. 3, the methods 131, pages 132, elements 133, and type definitions 134 classes are all special container classes used to provide the tags necessary to delimit the methods, pages, elements, and type definition sections of an object output in the markup language.
-Another consumer wishes to receive.
-Distribution control is further 15 advantage of the use of an ASCII markup language is that the data and methods contained in communications object may be rendered readable to other data processing programs for purposes of interoperability.
+Another advantage of the use of an ASCII markup language is that 20 the data and methods contained in communications object may be rendered readable to other data processing programs for purposes of interoperability.
 Other programs may also be programmed to output such a language or a subset thereof for purposes of importing into a communications object system program.
 The use of an ASCII markup language does not preclude the use of additional formatting or encoding, such as encryption, for the entire object or for portions of the object.